Caring For Young Trees

 - Lawn irrigation does not provide adequate irrigation for trees.
 Lawn irrigation or light sprinkling for 5 to 10 minutes waters only a few inches of soil and encourages weak surface roots.

 Learn specifics about your tree species at Canopy’s Tree Library: www.canopy.org.

 - Three days after planting, fill the watering basin three times using 15-20 gallons of water.
 This initial watering is very important as roots are the most sensitive right after planting.

-- For the next 3 weeks, fill the watering basin with water 5-10 gallons once a week.
+- For the next 3 weeks, fill the watering basin with 5-10 gallons of water once a week.

 - Keep your young tree mulched to suppress weeds and protect young roots from drying out.